 index.idyll- The main Idyll file, write your text in here.

 components/- The folder for custom components.
 Any component defined in this folder can be invoked in the .idl file.

 data/- If you want to include a dataset in your project, put it in here.

 static/- A folder for static file such as images.

 package.json- This file contains all the metadata for your project.

-npm start and Idyll will compile your file and open it in your web browser.
+idyll.
+Idyll will compile your project and open it in your web browser.
 Every time you save the

 index.idyll file, the system will automatically recompile everything and update the page in the browser.